zhengjie2002/tp/docs/DeveloperGuide.md

 #### Overall sequence diagram

-This is the overall sequence diagram, that will be elaborated more on in detail later.
+This is the overall sequence diagram, which will be elaborated more on in detail later.
 It describes the rough workflow of our app.
 Likewise, the abstract class `Command` mentioned here is meant to be a specific command, depending on what the user input is.